MiChiRose/Syncrosa/README.md

 - **Legacy Integration:** This feature is powered by the logic from the [iTunesMediaInfoFix](https://github.com/MiChiRose/iTunesMediaInfoFix) project, now fully integrated and improved for iGeniusAI.

 ### 3. 🌍 General Features
-- **🍎 100% Native Feel:** Built with the classic OS X Aqua aesthetic.
-No modern bloated frameworks, just a lightweight and fast interface.
+- **🍎 Classic Aqua Aesthetic:** Designed to feel right at home on OS X. No heavy modern web frameworks (like Electron), just a lightweight, fast, and familiar interface that seamlessly blends with your system.
 - **⚡️ Lightning Fast Library Caching:** Reads your iTunes library once and caches it for instant subsequent generations.
 - **🛡️ Resilient SSL:** Integrated workaround for outdated system OpenSSL 0.9.8, ensuring stable cloud connections on Mavericks/Yosemite.
 - **🌐 10+ Languages:** Fully localized for English, Russian, Belarusian, Korean, Japanese, Chinese, German, Polish, Estonian, and Spanish.